trentlarson/endorser-ch/README.md

 - If you see `Signature invalid for JWT`, you're being tricked.
 Otherwise, it checks out.
   - If you see some other error (eg. "expired"), that's OK... it still passed the signature check, as long as it gets past this line: https://github.com/decentralized-identity/did-jwt/blob/v4.0.0/src/JWT.ts#L231

+DB Migrations:

+- Add a new one with a new file in the `sql` directory where you increment the "V" number in the filename.
+- Record the change in the sql/README.md file for the sake of documentation.
+- `npm run flyway migrate` to run it.